 The biggest development opportunity for me was managing a shift on my own.
 You are given a lot of trust and are relied on to make sure the operation is running smoothly.
 Although there are operations managers, you handle most issues alone and have to make decisions by yourself which helps you grow in confidence.

-Would you recommend DHL's industrial placement programme to others?
+Would you recommend DHL's work placement programme to others?

-What advice would you give to someone thinking of applying to our industrial placement programme?
+What advice would you give to someone thinking of applying to our work placement programme?